Meet The Teen Sexual Assault Survivors Who Took On Their School District And Won

 “I left to go get ice cream with friends and by the time I came back, 100 people had responded,” Bella said.
 “It blew up really, really quickly.”

 Motivated by the response, Bella decided to do more.
-She took the lead designing and ordering 130 “Got Consent?” shirts and 200 wristbands, a project financed through a combination of students chipping in $10, money from Bella’s family, and help from SART, the local rape crisis center.
+She and her friend Nicole took the lead designing and ordering 130 “Got Consent?” shirts and 200 wristbands, a project financed through a combination of students chipping in $10, money from Bella’s family, and help from SART, the local rape crisis center.
 In the fall, several students marched with Bella in the homecoming parade with signs reading “‘No’ Doesn’t Mean ‘Keep Trying.’”
-She and others have passed out information about Title IX at school, which they got from the website for Know Your IX, an activist group started by college students.
-In the fall 2016 semester, the Survivor’s Circle started coming together.
+Bella, Nicole and others have passed out information about Title IX at school, which they got from the website for Know Your IX, an activist group started by college students.
+In the fall 2016 semester, the Survivors Circle started coming together.

 Then, on Dec.
 5, 2016, 17-year-old Emily came forward.